CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 $ git checkout -b list-restaurants
 ```

-To get a clean start, let's delete out the sample content `create-react-app` created with our app.
+To get a clean start, let's delete out the sample content Create React App created with our app.
 Delete the following files and folders

 - `src/App.css`
 - `src/App.test.js`